oxinabox/openscad_twemoji/README.md

 To actually change it, look in the `../generate` folder and edit the julia source code.

+The actuals source is pretty general and could probably be used for any SVGs really.
+As long as they just use fills and not strokes (or complicated things like embeddd PNGs or animations etc).

 ## License and attribution requirements